Fernando Rodney, Relief Pitcher, Minnesota Twins

 Birthplace: Samana, Dominican Republic

-Fernando Rodney, relief pitcher for the Arizona Diamondbacks, was first signed in 1997 by the Detroit Tigers.
+Fernando Rodney, relief pitcher for the Minnesota Twins, was first signed in 1997 by the Detroit Tigers.
 He played in the Tigers' minor league system from 1999 through most of 2003.
 He first joined the Tigers in 2002 for 20 games (18.0 innings) and in 2003 for 27 games (29.2 innings).
 He had Tommy John surgery after the 2003 season and he missed all of the 2004 season.

 Rodney pitched full-time out of the bullpen for the Tigers in 2005.
 He became their closer in the middle of the season.
 He finished the season with 9 saves and a 2.86 ERA in 44.0 innings in 39 games.
 The following season, he lost the closer position and pitched in 63 games out of the bullpen.
 He finished with a 7-4 record, 7 saves, and a 3.52 ERA in 71.2 innings.